theotherp/nzbhydra2/readme.md

   * If you get an error about missing libraries, install libfreetype6.
 * On any other OS or architecture or as a fallback:
   * You need to install [Java 17](https://adoptium.net/) (not lower, not higher).
-  * Download the generic asset.
+  * Download the generic release.
 This contains python scripts and java libraries.
 Run either wrapper file (Python 2.7 / 3.x respectively).
 This should work basically everwhere.
   * The Java executable is expected to be in the PATH.
 If it's not and you can't/won't put it there then you need to provide the full path using the `--java` paramater.
 * Docker: You can choose between images by [LinuxServer.io](https://github.com/linuxserver/docker-nzbhydra2), [hotio](https://hotio.dev/containers/nzbhydra2/) and [binhex's](https://hub.docker.com/r/binhex/arch-nzbhydra2/) or the one by [LinuxServer.io](https://github.com/linuxserver/docker-nzbhydra2).